The general admission requirement is a bachelor’s degree or the equivalent education of a minimum of three years’ duration (180 ECTS credits).

-Applicants with a non-linguistic bachelor’s degree must have a minimum of 60 ECTS credits in languages, either as part of the bachelor’s degree or as a supplement.
+Applicants whose bachelor’s degree is in a field other than languages must have a minimum of 60 ECTS credits of language study, either as part of the bachelor’s degree or as a supplement.

 A weighted average grade of C or better is a requirement.
 The requirement is calculated on the basis of the bachelor’s degree as a whole.

-The proficiency in both languages must be at a minimum of CEFR B2 level, either documented by the transcript of record from the bachelor’s degree, see above, or otherwise documented.
-Being a native speaker will count as sufficient competency in one of the languages.
+Proficiency in both languages must be at a minimum of CEFR B2 level, either documented by the transcript of record from the bachelor’s degree, see above, or another form of documentation.
+This proficiency level is the minimum required for admission, but higher proficiency levels are recommended for this programme.
+Native speaker proficiency fulfills qualification requirements for one of the two languages.

-Furthermore, the general regulations on admission to studies at the University of Agder will apply.
+Furthermore, the general regulations on admission to studies at the University of Agder apply.

 Professional communication is essential to the world of business, organisations and the public sector.
 Large scale production of text of a varied nature, from technical documentation to annual and official reports, produced and translated both for internal and external use, calls for a particular set of linguistic and communicative skills.
 The increased use of technology leads to more multilingual content being created, which again leads to an increased need for skilled language workers.

-Students have to show high levels of understanding and insight in the relevant fields of research, i. e. translation studies, linguistics and communication, to achieve the learning outcomes established for the programme.
-The students will study relevant traditions, theories and methods of research.
-Through working on their master’s thesis, they will be trained in critical and independent thinking on issues related to professional communication and translation.
+Students have to show high levels of understanding and insight in the relevant fields of research, i. e. translation studies, linguistics and specialised communication, to achieve the learning outcomes established for the programme.
+The students will study relevant traditions, theories and research methods.
+Through working on their master’s thesis, they will be trained in critical and independent thinking on issues related to specialised communication and translation.
 Working with ethical issues relating to research and professional practice will be an integral part of this work.

 |2. sem||Second semester: exchange, internship or elective courses|